Welcome…and let me introduce myself:

-When I work, I often let the fabric “speak” to me and make choices and follow ideas in a completely intuitive manner.
-Sometimes I work with an idea of what I want the finished piece to say or to represent, and use fabric to reach that goal.
+Most of the time I work with an idea of what I want the finished piece to say or to represent, and use fabric to reach that goal.
 I look more and more each day for what inspires creativity, not only in myself, but in others as well.
 Since I am not locked into a style, but rather have a voice, I can experiment and expand as I wish, without preconceived expectations.
 This allows me great freedom to create!
-I also like to be challenged, so am always looking for new ways to express myself with fabric, whether my own hand-dyes, commercial cottons, batiks, or African flat folds which hold glorious color and designs of their own.

 As with most artists, I would like my art to reflect my emotions and experiences, but also be evocative to the viewer, that they might explore their own emotions or experiences with a different perspective.
 The longer I work with fabric and textiles, the more I believe there is something so elemental in being able to touch, feel, express, and create with your hands.
 It’s a true expression of who we are as individuals.
 Elements of early work are based on the journal I kept while my sister was doing battle with leukemia, so there are elements of hope, sadness, anger, and grief, all of which were necessary for me to work through as an artist.